w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Students should be able to:

 * explain strategies that people with disabilities use to interact with components that accept user input
-* design user interfaces that support different input mechanisms, including mouse, touch, keyboard, and speech
+* design the user experiences for different input mechanisms, including mouse, touch, keyboard, and speech
 * define keyboard interactions and meaningful sequences inside complex widgets, including buttons, carousels, sliders, tabs, and treeviews
 * create designs with information about custom keyboard shortcuts for complex widgets and applications
 * provide clear and distinguishable ways to identify components that accept user input, including through naming and placement